coderiksenthil/calculator/README.md

 link:- https://coderiksenthil.github.io/calculator/
 Netlify Link:- https://calculatoropensource.netlify.app/

-Upcoming Updates
+## Upcoming Updates
 - Home Screen
 - Authentication using Firebase
 - Calculator using ChatGPT API
 - Many More
 - Anyone who has more ideas can help us improve this project by only using HTML, CSS,JS
 - Will update soon

+## Structure of website
+- html folder has all html file
+- css folder has all css file
+- for js just us script.js file which is below index.html page
+- if you have any images you can keep in images folder
+- you can also update readme if you have any feature ideas
+- This calculator project is only for begineers who want to learn html css js by doing a project
+- Thanks for reading